Gibbs free energy: Derivation

 The natural variables of G are then p, T, and {Ni}.

 Homogeneous systems

 Because S, V, and Ni are extensive variables, an Euler relation allows easy integration of dU:

 Because some of the natural variables of G are intensive, dG may not be integrated using Euler relations as is the case with internal energy.
 However, simply substituting the above integrated result for U into the definition of G gives a standard expression for G:

-This result shows that the chemical potential of a substance $i$ is its (partial) mol(ecul)ar Gibbs free energy.
+This result shows that the chemical potential of a substance $i$ is its (partial) molecular Gibbs free energy.
 It applies to homogeneous, macroscopic systems, but not to all thermodynamic systems.